-Certain legal proceedings in which we are involved are discussed in Part II, Item 8.
+The information required with respect to this Item 3. is discussed in Part II, Item 8.
 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K in Note 15.
 Commitments and Contingencies to the Consolidated Financial Statements, and is incorporated herein by reference.